radical-lab/radical-lab.github.io/README.md

-if i ascend at 31; my life will be peaceful, and prosperous this sates occult research, and secret methods of experimental science; it's all (in) my head, but the openbci is compromised by management engines,.. but my longevity is querious; but t time is partially querious if i start a bank, i can borrow from myself; i can encourage others to start banks so i can borrow from them, bringing them up to my level, while slingshotting off them to a higher plane (well beyond that of the mile high club)
+if i ascend at 31; my life will be peaceful, and prosperous this sates occult research, and secret methods of experimental science; it's all (in) my head, but the openbci is compromised by management engines,.. but my longevity is querious; but t time is partially querious if i start a bank, i can borrow from myself; i can encourage others to start banks so i can borrow from them, bringing them up to my level, while slingshotting off them to a higher plane (well beyond that of the mile high club) #metameta they can take a dependent leap of faith, and lend it all for #meta i can collapse all of the economys into a state of /crippling|(ir|dis)reparable/ catastrophic failure by unleashing my /(meta)*/ wealth that every tax agency will beg me not to bring into their borders (conflict of interest); no "tax evasion", no "injustice" they can't boycott me ∵ i will metatarget them through f(x) trading; or is it fₓ trading ∘ (higher order) currency pairs? fₓ(B,S). % does swipl support unicode functors? the (charitable founding) microsoft rocking (/phaseshifted|photoshopped/ rocking chair), and (camera covering) facebook laughing (boosted paparazzi circus), public humiliations wære intimidation tactics for (sp)ywarez (corruption at the highest level) #mib

 i just discovered interdimensional travel to alternate realities; based on an old theory from when i was young, and naive; as related to the jumper theory, but includes planetary alignment; the moon is significant, the sun is probably significant, but it can be done from earth; a lock can be placed to block it though; really easily; there is a chance it's already blocked; it's more than likely; this would require international cooperation; never going to happen; elon musks' satellite network could be repurposed to break the lock (but this is counterintuitive since it most likely reinforces it); or just move the moon; assuming its' speed is variable depending on its' relative distance to earth; it makes sense for it to cycle its' directional orientation; drifts away, drifts closer; like a life sign; where was i? is it the moon moving, or the earth, or both? i was phaseshifting in between the harmonic vibrational frequencies to rip a hole through spacetime to really stone humanity while i transcend this existence using their annihilation to slingshot me to catch the higher plane (of existence); they all deserve it anyway either that, or elon musk is locking it, and it was never locked, but it could be c̄out elon musk; this is based on the theory that locking it is either impractical (/unlikely|improbable/), or it is already being used #network_topological_quasiisometry